censorship-no-archive/ceno1/ceno-client/README.md

 The CENO Client is using the [go-i18n](https://github.com/nicksnyder/go-i18n) library to handle internationalization.
-All of the ready-for-translation texts can be found in the `ceno-client/translations/` directory contains json files containing an array of objects pairing strings to be translated with an id that can be referenced from the source code.
+All of the ready-for-translation texts can be found in the `ceno-client/translations/` directory, which contains JSON files containing an array of objects pairing strings to be translated with an id that can be referenced from the source code.

 e.g.